w3c/wai-website/pages/about/projects/wai-core-us/index.md

 In addition to participation opportunities, everyone is welcome to review drafts.
 Draft in progress are highlighted on the [WAI home page](http://www.w3.org/WAI/).
 To get notifications of drafts for review, see [Getting WAI Announcements](http://www.w3.org/WAI/about/announcements) for links to WAI tweets, RSS feed, and WAI Interest Group (WAI IG) emails.

-For more information on the WAI-Core Project and other WAI work, see [Getting Involved with WAI](http://www.w3.org/WAI/about-links.html) and [Participating in WAI](http://www.w3.org/WAI/participation).
+For more information on the WAI-Core US Project and other WAI work, see [Getting Involved with WAI](http://www.w3.org/WAI/about-links.html) and [Participating in WAI](http://www.w3.org/WAI/participation).
 If you have any questions, contact [Shawn Lawton Henry](http://www.w3.org/People/Shawn/).

 ## Project Staff